-VeteranAid.org, the leading online resource for information on veterans’ Aid & Attendance pension benefit, is proud to announce our first annual scholarship for advancement in higher education.
+VeteranAid.org, the leading online resource for information on veterans’ Aid & Attendance pension benefit, is proud to announce our second annual scholarship for advancement in higher education.
 This is a general scholarship which will award each of the selected applicants with a scholarship award of $2,000.
 This scholarship will be awarded to students enrolled in an accredited college or university during the academic year.

 Selection and Eligibility Criteria

 - The annual scholarship award is for three (3) students enrolled in an associate's degree, bachelor's degree or graduate level program at an accredited 2-year college or 4-year university during the 2017-2018 academic year.

 - The following are ineligible to apply: